-When used as a single-ended output buffer, two copies of the same output clock are created with LVCMS output levels.
+When used as a single-ended output buffer, two copies of the same output clock are created with LVCMOS output levels.
 Each clock will have the same frequency, phase, voltage, and current characteristics.
-The only exception to this is that the user can program the clock from the nQx output pad to be inverted in phase relative to the one coming from the Qx output pin.
+The only exception to this is that the user can program the clock from the nQ_x output pad to be inverted in phase relative to the one coming from the Q_x output pin.
 The non-inverted setting may result in greater noise on these outputs and increased coupling to other output clocks in the device, so it should be used with caution.
-See the OUTPUT_0.OUT_CTRL_0 bit field.

-In this mode, the output buffer supports 1.2V, 1.5V, 1.8V, 2.5V, or 3.3V V{DDO_Qx} voltages.
+In this mode of operation, the output buffer supports 1.2V, 1.5V, 1.8V, 2.5V, or 3.3V V{DDO_Qx} voltages.
 For each output voltage, there are four impedance options that can be selected from.
-For actual voltage and impedance values under different conditions, see [Table 34](#).
-See the OUTPUT_0.OUT_CTRL_1 bit field.
+For actual voltage and impedance values under different conditions, see [Table 36](#).